minios-linux/minios-live/README.md

 ### Quick Start

-To build the system from the beginning, edit `linux-live/config` and run:
+To build the system from the beginning, edit `linux-live/build.conf` and `linux-live/general.conf` and run:

 ```sh
 ./minios-live -